tbp.monty.frameworks.environments#

 • name (str) – The name of the object to add.

-• rotation (Tuple[float, float, float, float]) – The initial rotation WXYZ quaternion of the object.
+• rotation (QuaternionWXYZ) – The initial rotation WXYZ quaternion of the object.
 Defaults to (1,0,0,0).

-• scale (Tuple[float, float, float]) – The scale of the object to add.
+• scale (VectorXYZ) – The scale of the object to add.
 Defaults to (1,1,1).

-• semantic_id (Optional[str]) – Optional override for the object semantic ID.
+• semantic_id (SemanticID | None) – Optional override for the object semantic ID.
+Defaults to None.

-• primary_target_object – If not None, the added object will be positioned so that it does not obscure the initial view of the primary target object (which avoiding collision alone cannot guarantee).
+• primary_target_object (ObjectID | None) – The ID of the primary target object.
+If not None, the added object will be positioned so that it does not obscure the initial view of the primary target object (which avoiding collision alone cannot guarantee).
 Used when adding multiple objects.
 Defaults to None.

 Returns:

-The newly added object.
+The ID of the added object.

 Remove all objects from the environment.